Douglas L. Davis

-Known for his expertise in police communications and patrol operations, Douglas L. Davis began his law enforcement career in 1977 with the Williamsburg, Virginia, police department.
+Director of the Criminal Justice Program, Chief (Ret.)
+Davis is known for his expertise in police communications and patrol operations.
+Chief Davis began his law enforcement career in 1977 with the Williamsburg, Virginia, police department.
 After serving in patrol and investigations, he was advanced to lieutenant and then promoted to major where he served as the commander of the uniform and support services divisions.
 In 2003, he was appointed as the chief of police for the city of Waynesboro.
-He retired from Waynesboro in February 2011 and has started his own consulting business.
-Active in many professional organizations, Davis is the 2010–2011 president of the Virginia Association of Chiefs of Police, a member of the Virginia Police Chiefs Foundation, a member of the International Association of Chiefs of Police, past president of the Central Shenandoah Association of Chiefs of Police, past southwest regional representative on the Executive Board for the Hampton Roads Law Enforcement Information Exchange, past member of the executive board member of the Capital Wireless Information Net, and member of Gov. Bob McDonnell’s Public Safety Stakeholders Committee.
-Davis has a baccalaureate degree in Criminology from Saint Leo’s College and a master’s degree in Justice and Risk Administration from Virginia Commonwealth University.
+He retired from Waynesboro in February 2011 and has a consulting business.
+Active in many professional organizations, Chief Davis is the 2010–2011 president of the Virginia Association of Chiefs of Police, a member of the Virginia Police Chiefs Foundation, a member of the International Association of Chiefs of Police, past president of the Central Shenandoah Association of Chiefs of Police, past southwest regional representative on the Executive Board for the Hampton Roads Law Enforcement Information Exchange, past member of the executive board member of the Capital Wireless Information Net, and member of Gov. Bob McDonnell’s Public Safety Stakeholders Committee.
+Chief Davis is also a member of the Academy of Criminal Justice Sciences, the Southern Criminal Justice Association and the Virginia Association of Criminal Justice Educators.
+Chief Davis currently sits on the Restorative Justice Executive Committee for Blue Ridge Court Services.
+Chief Davis has a baccalaureate degree in Criminology from Saint Leo’s College and a master’s degree in Justice and Risk Administration from Virginia Commonwealth University.
 He is a graduate of the FBI National Academy and the Professional Executive Leadership School conducted by the Virginia Police Chief’s Foundation at the University of Richmond’s Jepson School of Leadership Studies.
+Chief Davis serves as the faculty advisor for Nu Sigma, the Mary Baldwin Chapter of the National Criminal Justice Honor Society.

 Assistant professor Sarah H. Ludwig (Sally) practiced law with the firms of Smeltzer & Hart in Roanoke, Virginia, and Ludwig & Ludwig in Staunton, Virginia, before joining the Mary Baldwin faculty in 1992.
 Ludwig teaches Business Law I and II, Constitutional Law I and II, Mass Media Law and Ethics, and Judicial Process.
 She also serves as the Pre-legal advisor for Mary Baldwin students interested in law school or law related careers.
 Ludwig received a BA from Randolph-Macon Woman’s College in Lynchburg, VA, and a MA in English from the University of Virginia.
 After teaching 11th and 12th grade English at Fairfax Hall School in Waynesboro for four years, she returned to school and received a JD from the University of Virginia School of Law.
 In addition to teaching part-time in the Residential College for Women, Dr. Ludwig also offers her courses as independent tutorials for Mary Baldwin Adult Degree Students.
 Her areas of special interest are First Amendment and Equal Protection law.